PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 In this post, I'll delve into writing unit tests for requests without actually initiating network tasks.
 I will probably write another post about end-to-end tests in the future, for now, our focus will solely be on unit testing.

-Below is a conventional API protocol that outlines the result and the corresponding load function.
+Below is a typical API protocol that outlines the typealias result and the load function.

 ```swift
 public protocol APIClient {